edsilv/iiif.io/source/api/presentation/2.1/index.md

     * Any resource _MAY_ have one or more licenses associated with it.

 logo
 :   A small image that represents an individual or organization associated with the resource it is attached to.
 This could be the logo of the owning or hosting institution.
+The logo _MUST_ be clearly rendered when the resource is displayed or used, without cropping, rotating or otherwise distorting the image.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

     Usage:
     {: .usage}